vega/vega-lite/site/tutorials/figures.md

 permalink: /tutorials/figures.html
 ---

-In this tutorial you will learn how to use Vega-Lite to create charts for figures and embed them in a paper written with Latex.
-The overall workflow is to open the chart in the editor, export it as SVG, convert the SVG to PDF and crop it, and then embed it in a paper.
+In this tutorial you will learn how to use Vega-Lite to create charts for figures and embed them in a paper written with LaTeX.
+The overall workflow includes (1) opening a chart in the online editor, (2) exporting a chart as SVG, (3) converting the SVG to PDF, (4) cropping the PDF to remove excessive whitespace, and (5) embedding a chart in a LaTeX paper.

 ## Create a Chart in Vega-Lite